jhn-nt/dpsdc/README.md

 __Important Note__: The google account enabled to access the MIMIC-IV must the be _same_ as the one associated with the Google Project.

 ### Installation
-1. run `pip install "git+https://github.com/jhn-nt/dpsdc.git@turnings"`
+1. run `pip install "git+https://github.com/jhn-nt/dpsdc.git"`
 2. to test the installation, run `python3 -m unittest dpsdc.tests`

 ### Run the experiment
-2. for a light run try: `python3 -m dpsdc -p <your project-id> --dry`
+2. dry run, completed in a couple of minutes: `python3 -m dpsdc -p <your project-id> --dry`
-1. to run  the whole experiment: `python3 -m dpsdc -p <your project-id>`
+1. to run  the whole experiment (ca 2 hours), use: `python3 -m dpsdc -p <your project-id>`